 The weak signal of $B$-mode CMB polarisation as compared to the polarised foregrounds makes the experiments very challenging.
 At frequencies below $\sim$70 \GHz, the dominant foreground contamination is diffuse synchrotron emission generated from gyrating cosmic ray electrons around Galactic magnetic fields \citep{Rybicki-Lightman:1979, Planck-IV:2020}.
 At frequencies >100 \GHz, polarised thermal emission from dust grains is the key obstacle for $B$-mode observations \citep{Planck-IV:2020}.
-Therefore, understanding the spectral and spatial behavior of these diffuse emissions and subtracting them from the data is an obvious step to reliably map the fluctuation of CMB polarisation.
-Another potential foreground contamination for $B$-mode studies is Anomalous Microwave Emission (AME) seen at frequency range $\ sim$ 10–60 \GHz\ \citep{Remazeilles:2016, Dickinson:2018rle, Cepeda-Arroita:2025}.
-The favoured model of AME emission predicts that the radiation is due to electric dipole emission from spinning dust grains of size in the nanometer range \citep{Drain_hensley:2013,Ali:2009} populated at different ISM environments \citep{Hoang_alex:2016,Hensley:2022}.
+Therefore, understanding the spectral and spatial behaviour of these diffuse emissions and subtracting them from the data is an obvious step to reliably map the fluctuation of CMB polarisation.
+Another potential foreground contamination for $B$-mode studies is Anomalous Microwave Emission (AME) seen at the frequency range $\sim$10–60 \GHz\ \citep{Remazeilles:2016, Dickinson:2018rle, Cepeda-Arroita:2025}.
+The favoured model of AME emission predicts that the radiation is due to electric dipole emission from spinning dust grains of size in the nanometer range \citep{Drain_hensley:2013,Ali:2009} populated at different environments of the Interstellar medium \citep{Hoang_alex:2016,Hensley:2022}.
+However, the true origin of AME emission is still ambiguous.
 Although AME is a well-motivated foreground component for intensity data, the polarisation property of AME is not well understood from available data.
 The current constraints on AME polarisation are set to below $1\%$ from various observations \citep{Génova-Santos:2017,Herman:2023,M31quijotemfi,Gonz:2024}.
-Therefore, it is generally believed that AME will not be a major obstacle for CMB $B$-modes.
-However, it can not be totally disregarded because: 1) there is still uncertainty on the theoretical models, and 2) the constraints on polarisation fraction are obtained on specific regions and could be affected by observational effects like beam depolarisation or similar.
-Recent studies of \cite{Herman:2023} have found inference of AME polarisation fraction depends on the choice of prior on synchrotron spectral index, concluding that the current data sets are not strong enough to simultaneously and robustly constrain both polarised synchrotron emission and AME.
-In this work, therefore we investigate using simulations whether AME polarisation biases the synchrotron spectral index measurement using our methodology.
+Therefore, it is generally believed that AME is not a major obstacle for CMB $B$-modes.
+However, it cannot be totally disregarded because: 1) there is still uncertainty on the theoretical models, and 2) the constraints on the polarisation fraction are obtained on specific regions and could be affected by observational effects such as beam depolarisation.
+The recent studies of \cite{Herman:2023} has found inference of the AME polarisation fraction depends on the choice of the prior on the synchrotron spectral index, concluding that the current data sets are not strong enough to simultaneously and robustly constrain both polarised synchrotron emission and AME.
+In this work, therefore, we investigate using simulations whether AME polarisation biases the synchrotron spectral index measurement using our methodology.